 Ambassador with residence in Athens: Mr Paul STEINMETZ

-Honorary Consul with jurisdiction in Romania: Mr Mihai FERARIU
+Honorary Consul with jurisdiction over Greater Wallachia: Mr Mihai FERARIU

 Str.
 Dr. Raureanu Nr 4, sector 5